ssonuma/Ex.No.7/README.md

 ---

+# Explanation:
+Prompt:
+"Design a personal productivity assistant that can help manage daily tasks, schedule reminders, suggest wellness tips, and answer general queries.
+The assistant should interact using natural language and be adaptable to the user’s changing preferences over time."
+Procedure:
+1. Define the core requirements of a personal productivity assistant.
+2. Identify and construct appropriate prompts for each task using an LLM (e.g., ChatGPT).
+3. Simulate natural user interaction through a simple interface or command-line system.
+4. Collect feedback or inputs from users and adapt responses accordingly.
+5. (Optional) Integrate basic memory to simulate preference adaptation.
+EXPECTED OUTPUT: - (attached the drive link)
+Output (Example Response by LLM):
+Personal Productivity Assistant Features:
+1. Daily Task Manager:
+o Accept tasks via natural language (e.g., "Remind me to call mom at 6 PM"). o Organize tasks by priority and deadline. o Provide daily summaries and pending items.
+2. Smart Scheduler:
+o Schedule events and set reminders using contextual understanding. o Notify user of overlapping appointments or free time slots.
+3. Wellness Tips Generator:
+o Suggest daily wellness advice (hydration, exercise, screen-time breaks). o Adapt suggestions based on past user preferences and responses.

 ## ** Project Explanation**

 This project showcases how prompt engineering can be used to build a **Personal Productivity Assistant** capable of: